hsk81/yeoman-generator-dizmo/README.md

 ## CLI options

-The build process supports command line arguments to quickly override some of the the configuration in `package.json`.
-It's important to realize that this CLI support is directly integrated via the underlying primitives, i.e. linting can be enabled or disabled via `--lint` or via `--no-lint`, and this argument can be provided to *any* script which depends on the linting step.
+The build process supports command line arguments: It's important to realize that this CLI support is directly integrated via the underlying primitives, i.e. linting can be enabled or disabled via `--lint` or via `--no-lint`, and this argument can be provided to *any* script which depends on the linting step.

 In many cases the arguments are boolean flags which can enable or disable a certain build step (like linting or minification).
 But many can also accept specific configuration objects -- like JSON: For example, the linting of JavaScript is controlled via an [eslint] specific configuration object.